 The research question would be something like: How can geo-spatial technologies be used effectively to promote a local industry?

 The farm is home to five biomes and ranges in elevation from 400 to 700m.
 The landscape is hilly, creating a series of topographic units with a variety of geology, soils and plant communities.
-Through the use of field surveys and monitoring equipment the aim of the project would be to develop an understanding and a baseline dataset of: soils, vegetation, rainfall, temperature – and variation in these aspects across different slope, aspects, elevations and landscape features.
+Through the use of field surveys and monitoring equipment, the project aims to develop an understanding and establish a baseline dataset of soils, vegetation, rainfall, temperature, and variations in these aspects across different slopes, aspects, elevations, and landscape features.

 The research question would be something like: How do biogeographic factors vary across space at a local scale?